-- Amounts recorded in the nonconsolidated financial statements for the current fiscal year Shares of subsidiaries and affiliates ¥1,492,833 million - (2) Information that helps understanding of the content of accounting estimates
+- (1) Amounts recorded in the nonconsolidated financial statements for the current fiscal year Shares of subsidiaries and affiliates ¥1,495,647 million - (2) Information that helps understanding of the content of accounting estimates

-Of the shares of subsidiaries and affiliates recorded in the balance sheet at the end of the current fiscal year, the shares of JT International Group Holding B.V., a subsidiary, amounted to ¥1,355,146 million.
+Of the shares of subsidiaries and affiliates recorded in the balance sheet at the end of the current fiscal year, the shares of JT International Group Holding B.V., a subsidiary, amounted to ¥1,356,191 million.
 Whether or not to recognize impairment of the shares of that company is determined by comparing the carrying amount of those shares to the actual value calculated based on net assets of that company.
-In addition, the Company determines whether the actual value of those shares has declined significantly or not based on the result of impairment test of goodwill allocated per cash-generating unit in the consolidated financial statements in accordance with IFRS.
-The assumptions used in the impairment test are based on management's best estimates and judgement.
+In addition, the Company determines whether the actual value of those shares has declined significantly or not by referring to the result of the impairment test of goodwill allocated to the tobacco cashgenerating unit in the consolidated financial statements in accordance with IFRS.
+The assumptions used in the impairment test are based on management's best estimates and judgment.
 However, they may be affected by the results of changes in uncertain future economic conditions, and if a review is necessary, it may have a significant impact on the amounts recognized in the nonconsolidated financial statements in future periods.